Seattle closes Gas Works Park in advance of prayer rally

 When counterprotesters showed up and began chanting “Black Lives Matter,” some of Feucht’s attendees attempted to drown them out by chanting “Je-sus!
 Je-sus!
 Je-sus!”

-After the rally, Gov. Jay Inslee’s office confirmed that it had violated the governor’s orders on gathering — including for religious services — during the pandemic.
+After the rally, Gov. Jay Inslee’s office confirmed that it had violated the governor’s orders on gathering — including for religious services — during the pandemic, but a Seattle Police Department spokesperson said “SPD will not be enforcing COVID-19 orders.”
+The department planned to focus on public education rather than citations.

+In a Sept.
+1 email to the Seattle Times, Tara Lee, spokesperson for Gov. Inslee, said it was sometimes a challenge to coordinate with local law-enforcement officers on enforcement since the governor’s office has no jurisdiction over them.

+“Our staff is currently pulling together the cities, counties and local health to talk about responding to these cases,” she said.

 Seattle Parks and Recreation did not specifically cite Feucht’s event as the reason for the Labor Day closure, but it issued a statement saying Gas Works Park would be closed “due to anticipated crowding that could impact the public health of residents.”